People often confuse the differences between water softening and water filtration.

 Granular activated carbon (GAC) is the most common material found in a domestic water filter cartridge.
 Granular carbon presents a massive area within the grains where chlorine molecules are captured.
 The cartridge will become depleted over time.
 We normally recommend that filter cartridges are changed at least every 6 months.
-It is not possible to rejuvenate the filter media and spent cartridges need to be discarded.
+Some vendors litigates that they can gives you a service of water softener repairs but It can hardly be possible to rejuvenate the filter media and spent cartridges need to be discarded

 A water softener, on the other hand, uses a media which is effectively ever lasting.

 The water softening media consists of thousands of tiny beads which have an ionic charge.
 As hard water passes through the softening resin the beads capture the hardness minerals and the resulting water is softened.

 The resin will eventually become full of hardness and won’t be able to accept any more.
 This doesn’t damage the resin.
 The resin is refreshed by rinsing a strong brine solution across the resin bed.
 The hardness is flushed away to the foul drain.
 This process is called Regeneration or Recharging the resin.

 In a domestic or commercial water softener this regeneration process is normally automatic.
 Some water softeners found in commercial kitchens are regenerated manually by opening the lid, adding salt and then flushing with water, a laborious process which is often overlooked with dire results for dishwashers and steam ovens.

 A well designed and maintained water softener such as an Ecowater or Minimax, should continue its regeneration process for a least 20 to 25 years.

 Contact Us For Free Expert Advice – We will not pass your information on to any 3rd Parties.